Singapore PM's brother backs opposition party in election twist

 In Facebook comments made late Sunday, Lee Hsien Yang said the ruling People’s Action Party (PAP) - led by his brother Lee Hsien Loong and founded by his father Lee Kuan Yew - had “lost its way”.

 His comments come amid a bitter feud with his brother over what to do with their late father’s house, and an election which some analysts say could be months away and must be held by early 2021 at the latest.
-[L8N21J0JZ]

 “I wholeheartedly support the principles and values of the Progress Singapore Party,” Hsien Yang said in the post.